 Maps: Tom Harrison map; National Geographic map.
 Our “go to” maps for 4×4 roads.
 Both maps are printed on waterproof and tear resistant plastic.

 Guide books: The Explorer’s Guide to Death Valley National Park by Bryan ; Death Valley SUV Trails by Roger Mitchell

 Sample itinerary and menu to camp in Death Valley

 Handy tips of what “to know before you go” camping in the desert wilderness of Death Valley.

 - National Parks –

 This is a comprehensive guide to all of the National Parks in the United States with gorgeous color photography for which the National Geographic is famous.

 - Star chart –

 Camping under the stars with a star chart will help you to learn the names of the constellations and planets.
 No batteries or cell reception is needed for this manual star wheel.
-Read my post for more about stargazing while camping under the stars.
+I have the Celestron Sky Master binoculars to enjoy a closer look at the moon and planets.
+They can double as regular binoculars, but are heavier to hold.
+Read my post for more about stargazing while camping that includes my favorite app.

 - Digital camera –